Rethinking the Role of Proxy Rewards in Language Model Alignment: Relevant Sentence Ratio

-\subsection{Relevant Sentence Ratio}
+\section{Relevant Sentence Ratio}

 Figure~\ref{table:rel-eval} shows the evaluation prompt to obtain a relevant sentence ratio using GPT-4~\cite{openai2023gpt4}.
 It returns sentence-level relevance of the given assistant answer, as shown in Figure~\ref{fig:rel-eval-example}.
 Inspired by \citet{min2023factscore}, we count the number of relevant sentences among all sentences in an answer and report the average value across the whole test set.
-We think this sentence-level relevance is a more appropriate and fair measurement than the relevance evaluation computed by a reranker in Section~\ref{subsec:motivation-relevance-only}.

-In Table~\ref{table:hhrlhf-anal}, \ours keeps the query relevance of the resulting PPO model, increasing preference and response length compared to the SFT baseline.
-All the PPO models show the increased token length with the improved preference~\cite{singhal2023long}.
-However, SteamSHP-XL and UltraRM significantly drop the \% Rel.